-It must suck when you just realized the page you just created in Microsoft Word is in the wrong order, thus confuses the reading flow.
+It sucks when you just realized the page you just created in Microsoft Word is in the wrong order and doesn’t make sense in a reading flow.

 Luckily, you don’t have to delete the page’s content and write it down again from the beginning.
 There are at least two methods that could help you to reorder the page to its proper location.

 In the following guides, you will learn how to change page order in Microsoft Word.
 These guides are relevant to all modern software versions with only small interface differences.

 The basic way to reorder page in the Word document is surprisingly using a cutting and pasting method — something that most people already know.